DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 - **Extracting and consolidating a dataset containing detailed order records** from 2022 onwards, including order number, import dates, prices and quantities of items within each order, total paid before and after discount of each order, and relevant supplier details.
 - **Performing order trend and volume analysis** to uncover actionable insights.

-This project has been an incredible opportunity to apply my data analysis skills to a real-world business while directly helping my sister transform her business operations.
+This project has been an incredible opportunity to apply my data analysis skills to a real-world business while directly helping rge business owner transform her business operations.
 It also strengthens my expertise in data extraction, analysis, and visualization, which are essential skills in my career as a data analyst.

 ### Techniques Used
 To accomplish the project goals, the following tools and techniques were utilized: